sonlir/terraform-provider-render/README.md

 # Terraform Provider Render (Terraform Plugin Framework)

+## Overview
+This repository is a custom Terraform provider for [Render](https://render.com/).
+This repository was prepared as part of the [Implementing a Provider Using the Terraform Plugin Framework tutorial](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-provider).
+The code is compiled according to the principle of human readability.
+You can use this repository to see in detail how the Terraform provider works.

 _This repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework)._

 - A resource and a data source (`internal/provider/`),